 Fig. S1.
 Variation of Moran’s I along distance bands for observed (grey dot) and residuals in general linear models (black open), for inter-specific (left column, a, d, g), intra-specific (central column, b, e, h), and total (right column c, f, i) variations in the leaf nitrogen (upper row, a-c), phosphorus (middle row, d-f) concentrations and leaf N:P (lower row, g-i).

 Fig. S2.
 Histograms showing the distributions of leaf nitrogen (mg g−1) (a), phosphorus (mg g−1) (b), and N:P (c) for all observations.

 Fig. S3.
+Decomposition of total variation in leaf N (a, d), P (b, e) and N:P (c, f) of shrubs in temperate shrbland (a-c) and desert shrubland (d-f).

+Fig. S4.
 Different leaf N (black) and P (grey) concentrations among life forms (a) and different leaf N concentration among functional groups (b) in China.
 In (a), data for “tree” and “shrub” were from Han et al. (2005); data for “herb” were from Han et al. (2005) and He et al. (2006); data for “shrub*” were from this study.
 Letters above the error bars show the results of multiple comparisons tests.
 Life forms and functional groups with same letters are not significantly different, while different letters are significantly different.